-At Move for Better Health, we have a variety of allied health practitioners who are able to help you manage Postural Orthostatic Tachycardia Syndrome (POTS) depending on your specific circumstances.
+At Move for Better Health, we have a team of allied health practitioners who are able to help you manage Postural Orthostatic Tachycardia Syndrome (POTS) depending on your specific conditions.
 These practitioners have additional training and attended educational conferences about POTS to bring you the most up to date information and care.

 POTS is a relatively common disorder of the autonomic (‘automatic’) nervous system characterised by an excessive heart rate increase when upright.
-POTS can cause a variety of symptoms such as:
+This condition affects the body’s ability to regulate blood pressure and blood flow when changing positions, particularly when standing up after lying down for long periods.

 - Headaches